luvagu/react-tic-tac-toe/README.md

   </a>
 </p>

-The old and beloved Tic-Tac-Toe of all time with handdy extra features.
+The old and beloved Tic-Tac-Toe of all time with handy extra features.

 ## Main Features

-- Play Tic-Tac-Toe
+- Play `Tic-Tac-Toe`
-- Indicates when a player has won or there is a draw
+- Indicates when a player has `won` or there is a `draw`
-- Stores the moves history during play
+- `Stores` the moves history during play
 - Allows players to go back to previous moves
-- Displays the location of each move as (row, column) in the move history
+- Displays the location of each move as (`row, column`) in the move history
 - Player's winning cells are highlighted
 - X and O and hover events built entirely on CSS classes
 - Play against the computer (coming soon)